design-rrr/shock-docs/docs/media.md

 Users can connect to their own Lightning.Pub node or to a trusted node run by someone they know — giving them full key ownership with the convenience of a custodial app.
 ShockWallet supports LNURL, Lightning Addresses, NIP05-backed Lightning Addresses, and standard on-chain Bitcoin transactions.
 ```

-### LIGHTNING.Pub
+### LIGHTNING.pub
 Bitcoin Bank: <small>[Lightning.pub](https://Lightning.pub) · [github.com/SHOCKNET/Lightning.Pub](https://github.com/SHOCKNET/Lightning.Pub)</small>

 **One-line:** Share your node Bitcoin node, make it a Lightning Bank.
 Connect your community via Nostr.

 `Node Middleware` - `Nostr-Native` - `Open Source`
 ```
-Lightning.Pub is an open-source, Nostr-native Lightning node daemon that turns any server, Raspberry Pi, NUC, or VPS into a shared Lightning node — no port forwarding, no TLS configuration, and no Bitcoin full node required.
+LIGHTNING.pub is an open-source, Nostr-native Lightning node daemon that turns any server, Raspberry Pi, NUC, or VPS into a shared Lightning node — no port forwarding, no TLS configuration, and no Bitcoin full node required.

-Rather than exposing node APIs directly, Lightning.Pub uses Nostr relays as its communication layer, meaning the node operator never needs to open firewall ports or manage SSL certificates.
+Rather than exposing node APIs directly, LIGHTNING.pub uses Nostr relays as its communication layer, meaning the node operator never needs to open firewall ports or manage SSL certificates.
 Multiple users can share a single node through Lightning.Pub's multi-layer account system, enabling "Uncle Jim" operators to offer Lightning services to family, friends, or customers with full non-custodial guarantees.
 ```

 ### LN.video